Link Search Menu Expand Document

 Troubleshooting

-• Check for error messages in the stored get output.
+Look for error messages or unexpected configuration values in the output.

-• Check the Stardog logs for any errors related to the trigger execution.
+• Review Stardog logs for detailed error messages related to trigger execution or webhook delivery

 Example Usage